NEDJIMAbelgacem/blog/content/posts/gsoc_post.md

 ## Conclusion
 The Google summer of code was a great learning opportunity for me and a great way to get into open source.
 I am grateful for my mentors Martin Dobias and Peter Patrik for their help and guildance throughout the project.
 The community of QGIS is awesone and I would love to make more contributions in the future.

-I hugely recommend any students to apply to the GSoC program and I will most probably try to get into GSoC again next year.
+I hugely recommend any student to apply to the GSoC program and I will most probably try to get into GSoC again next year.